alexmickelson-2025/raft-CarlosBlanco1/README.md

 6. (DONE) The highest committed index from the leader is included in AppendEntries RPCs.
 7. When a follower learns that a log entry is committed, it applies the entry to its local state machine.
 8. When the leader has received a majority confirmation of a log, it commits it.
-9. The leader commits logs by incrementing its committed log index.
+9. (DONE) The leader commits logs by incrementing its committed log index.
 10. (DONE) Given a follower receives an AppendEntries with logs, it will add those entries to its personal log.
 11. (DONE) A follower's response to an AppendEntries includes the follower's term number and if it was sucessfulOrNot
-12. When a leader receives majority responses from the clients after a log replication heartbeat, the leader sends a confirmation response to the client.
+12. (DONE) When a leader receives majority responses from the clients after a log replication heartbeat, the leader sends a confirmation response to the client.
 13. Given a leader node, when a log is committed, it applies it to its internal state machine.
 14. when a follower receives a valid heartbeat, it increases its commitIndex to match the commit index of the heartbeat
     1. reject the heartbeat if the previous log index / term number does not match your log